syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tab/overview.md

 documentation: ug
 ---

-# Overview in ASP.NET MVC Tab control
+# Overview

-The [ASP.NET Core Tab](https://www.syncfusion.com/aspnet-core-ui-controls/tabs) is a content panel to show multiple contents in a specific space, one at a time.
+The Tab is a content panel to show multiple contents in a specific space, one at a time.

 ## Key features